Knee prosthesis: Are malalignments always fully corrected?

 Misalignments of the knee joint can be congenital or develop over the course of life.
 Common causes include:

-• Inflammatory diseases: Rheumatoid arthritis and other systemic diseases can permanently damage the joint structure.
+• Inflammatory Diseases: Rheumatoid arthritis and other systemic diseases can permanently damage the joint structure.

 These malalignments significantly affect the joint mechanics, lead to uneven loading and can accelerate wear.
 A balanced correction approach is therefore essential.